shakeel-faiz/FF/29-May/05-aif.md

 - **Audio Data:** The main component of an AIF file is the audio data itself.
 It stores the actual waveform samples that represent the audio content.
 - **Audio Format Information:** The AIF file includes information about the audio format, such as the sample rate, bit depth, and number of channels.
-- **Chunk Structure:** The AIFF file is organized into chunks, which are sections of data that store specific information.
+- **Chunk Structure:** The AIF file is organized into chunks, which are sections of data that store specific information.
 The chunks include the FORM chunk (identifying the file as AIF), the COMM chunk (containing audio format information), and the SSND chunk (holding the audio data).
 Optional chunks like NAME, AUTH, ANNO, and INST can also be present, providing additional metadata.
 - **Metadata:** AIF files can store various metadata about the audio, such as the title, artist, album, genre, track number and duration.
 - **Instrumentation Information:** Some AIF files may include specific chunks, such as the INST chunk, which can contain details about the instruments used in the recording or information related to MIDI (Musical Instrument Digital Interface).